openedx/credentials/docs/verifiable_credentials/quickstart.rst

 3. Issuer credentials setup
 ---------------------------

-Generated issuer credentials we'll use to update automatically generated with stub values Issuance Configuration.
+Use the generated credentials to replace the stub values in the auto-created Issuance Configuration.

 Enter Credentials Administration interface and find "VERIFIABLE CREDENTIALS" section (`/admin/verifiable_credentials/issuanceconfiguration/`).